Jun

 After you have pasted in the appropriate entry you may want to restart your machine or try reloading the hid or usbhid kernel module, after which the function behaviour should be corrected.

-4 Responses to “Remapping the Function Key Behavior on MacBook / MacBook Pro”
+7 thoughts on “Remapping the Function Key Behavior on MacBook / MacBook Pro

 I wonder if we can swap the function and cntrl keys.
 I am getting pains in my hand from not having that cntrl key int he corner… but to the right of the function key. grrr!
 Thanks for the post.